romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ![Assembled MyT](assembled_myt.png)

-Once the MyT is assembled, a led on top of the switch in main computer will turn on.
+Once the MyT is assembled, a LED on top of the switch in main computer will turn on.

 ## Power on:

 > MyT has 3 power sources: in the base base, by the side of the main computer (mark with the MyT number), and the external battery pack. **Before running any experiment be sure to have the battery pack properly charged.**

-Follow these steps to bring up the MyT:
+Follow the next steps to bring up the MyT software (OS and ROS):

 1. Turn up the switch on the right of the main computer.

- > Two leds on top of the main computer will turn on and a sound will trigger.
-Red led indicates the switch is up, blue led indicates the computer is *working*.
+ > Two LEDs on top of the main computer will turn on and a sound will trigger.
+Red LED indicates that the switch is up, blue LED indicates that the computer is *working*.

 2. Wait until the `back` arrow on the base starts to blink red.
-   1. Once it is blinking it means ROS system inside the MyT is ready.
+   1. If the LED is blinking it means ROS is ready.
-   2. If there is no blinking, something went wrong (see fix for corruption error)
+   2. If there is no blinking, something went wrong (see fix for corruption error or request help).

-> There three body leds ( one at the top and two at the sides).
-If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources critically low.
+> There are three body LEDs indicators on the base, one at the top and two at the sides.
+If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources are critically low.

 ## Connect to the real MyT